-For everyday consumers, depending on your provider, where you live, and what kind of internet service you pay for, you might have a different internet connection.
+Depending on your provider, where your business operates, and what kind of internet service you pay for, you might have a different internet connection.
 Here are the possibilities:

-FTTC (fibre to the cabinet) - By far the most common connection in the UK, FTTC sees internet service providers (ISPs) link your home to a cabinet on the street with copper wires - much slower than the fibre-optic cables connecting the cabinet to a telephone exchange.
+FTTC (fiber to the cabinet) - By far the most common connection in the UK, FTTC sees internet service providers (ISPs) link your home to a cabinet on the street with copper wires - much slower than the fiber-optic cables connecting the cabinet to a telephone exchange.

-FTTN (fibre to the node) - A node is just further away than a cabinet (miles further, sometimes), potentially slowing your internet connection even more.
+FTTN (fiber to the node) - A node is just further away than a cabinet (miles further, sometimes), potentially slowing your internet connection even more.